-Join us on the evening of Wednesday, October 28 to hear Kadiatu Kanneh-Mason in conversation with Neil Fisher, deputy arts editor of The Times, discussing her book House of Music: Raising the Kanneh-Masons, where she talks about what it takes to raise a musical family in Britain.
+At an exclusive online Times+ event which took place on Wednesday, October 28, Kadiatu Kanneh-Mason spoke with Neil Fisher, deputy arts editor of The Times, about her book House of Music: Raising the Kanneh-Masons, where she talks about what it takes to raise a musical family in Britain.

 Kadiatu Kanneh-Mason is a former lecturer at Birmingham University and the mother of seven children.
 Sheku Kanneh-Mason, her third eldest, was the first black musician to win BBC Young Musician in 2016 and performed at the wedding of Prince Harry and Meghan Markle.
 Two of his siblings are also former BBC Young Musician category finalists and the eldest, pianist Isata, has also presented for the Proms.

 Collectively, the Kanneh-Masons have performed at the 2018 BAFTA Ceremony and concert halls across the world and, during the lockdown months, garnered huge audiences for their popular Facebook live performances from their family home in Nottingham.
 These precious moments of family life and music were beautifully captured in the BBC’s recent Imagine documentary.

 House of Music is a moving and inspirational account of determination, music and love.
 It is a story about race,immigration and education.
 It is the story of a mother and her family.
 And it is the story of her children, seven phenomenally talented musicians.